QFlowLearn: QTI 3.0 authoring

 We’ve also contributed back to the Caddy project:

-• Enhanced Health Checks: We helped add configurable pass/fail thresholds for active health checks, allowing for more precise control over backend availability (#6154).
+• Enhanced Health Checks: We helped add configurable pass/fail thresholds for active health checks, which gives operators better control over backend availability (#6154).

-• Improved Cookie Security: We worked on ensuring reverse proxy cookies align with modern security practices by automatically setting Secure and SameSite=None attributes when TLS is used (#6115).
+• Improved Cookie Security: We helped Caddy set Secure and SameSite=None on reverse proxy cookies when TLS is used (#6115).

 Strong Security Defaults